jgregori/Bb_rest_helper/README.md

    ````
    params={}
    ````
-   Create an instance of Bb_requests, then call the Bb_GET method pasing the endpoint, token and parameters as arguments.
+   Create an instance of Bb_Requests, then call the Bb_GET method pasing the endpoint, token and parameters as arguments.
     ```
-    #Create an instance of the Bb_requests class
+    #Create an instance of the Bb_Requests class
-    reqs=Bb_requests()
+    reqs=Bb_Requests()

     #Learn GET example
     learn_data=reqs.Bb_GET(courses_endpoint,learn_token,params)